rrix/irssi-reorder/README.md

 Irssi Reordering
 ----------------

-This script munges the output of the [irssi reorder][1] sript in to the input of the [irssi reorder][1] based on how often out talk in a channel.
+This script munges the output of the [irssi reorder][1] script in to the input of the [irssi reorder][1] based on how often out talk in a channel.

 In irssi: